jnta/jnta/README.md

 </a>

 ### Glad to see you here!
-I am a backend software developer with a passion for creating technological solutions that positively impact people's lives.
+I am a backend software developer focused on delivering business-driven solutions.

-I started my studies by doing a Bachelor's degree in Mathematics, but passionate about technology, I changed careers to IT a little over a year ago.
+I started my studies by doing a Bachelor's degree in Mathematics, but passionate about technology, I changed careers to IT.
 Since then, I have been constantly learning and evolving, always looking for the best practices and technologies to develop quality software.

 <br/>